DevlinRocha/banter/README.md

 yarn install
 ```

-3. Create a new project on Firebase
+3. Create a new project on Firebase.
    - Go to [Firebase](https://firebase.google.com/) → Get Started / Go to console → Add project
    - You can name it anything you want.
 Analytics are not recommended.

-4. Enable Firestore
+4. Enable Firestore.
    - Go to Firestore Database → Create database
 5. Register a web app for the project.
-    - Go to Project Overview and select the `</>` (Web) icon
+   - Go to Project Overview and select the `</>` (Web) icon.
    - You can name it anything.
 Hosting is not required.
 6. Take each config value given and create a new `.env.local` file in `banter/` root folder.
    - Can be found in Project settings → General → Your apps → SDK setup and configuration → Config
 7. Paste the following into the new file.
-Replace each value with given values from Firebase web app config
+Replace each value with given values from Firebase web app config.

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY = apiKeyValue
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN = authDomainValue